cncf/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 virtualization for 80% of cloud users.
 So, our small number of "users" actually represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)
+ Emissary-ingress is a specialized control plane for Envoy Proxy.
+In this architecture, Emissary-ingress translates configuration (in the form of Kubernetes Custom Resources) to Envoy configuration.
+All actual traffic is directly handled by the high-performance Envoy Proxy.
+It can route traffic to kubernetes services and directly to the pods aswell as integrate with service meshes like consul, linkerd, isito.

 ## Security issue resolution